July 9, 2026

 The Tax Strategy Most Business Owners Never Use

 TL;DR: Most business owners focus on tax preparation (filing correctly) instead of tax strategy (planning ahead).
 Preparation looks backward at what you already did.
 Strategy looks forward and structures decisions to legally reduce your tax bill.
-The difference between the two approaches saves businesses over $20,000 per year.
+The same revenue can produce very different tax bills depending on which one you are buying.

 Tax preparation is compliance work.
 You file on time and report what happened.